-Question from Camilla P.: I’ve always owned Windows computers but my daughter talked me into trying a Macbook after my six year old Toshiba laptop died a few weeks ago.
+Question from Camilla: I’ve always owned Windows computers but my daughter talked me into trying a MacBook after my years-old Toshiba laptop died a few weeks ago.

-Anyway, the links I click always open in Safari but I want them to open in Firefox.
+Anyway, the links I click always open in Safari but I want them to open in Firefox instead.

-How do I make Firefox the default web browser on my new Macbook?
-I can’t find that option anywhere in the Firefox settings.
+How do I make Firefox the default web browser on my new MacBook?

 I really appreciate your help.
 Thanks a bunch!

 Rick’s answer: I certainly understand why you would prefer Firefox over Safari, Camilla.
-It’s a fantastic browser for sure, and you’ve been using it for a long time.
+It’s a great browser for sure, and you’ve been using it for a long time.

 Personally, I like Safari just fine, but Chrome is my favorite go-to browser so I have it set as the default browser on my machines.

-To answer your question, it’s very easy to set Firefox as the default web browser on your Macbook, and there are a couple of ways to do it.
+To answer your question, it’s very easy to set Firefox as the default web browser on your MacBook.
+There are a couple of ways to do it…

 First, you can indeed change it via the FireFox settings.
 Just follow these steps: